-the University Medical Centre Freiburg, scans were performed with either a 64-slice Gemini TF PET/CT scanner or a 16-slice Gemini TF Big Bore PET/CT scanner (Philips Healthcare).
+PSMA-HBED-CC was radiolabelled according to good clinical practice at both medical centres as described previously (19,20).
+At the University Medical Centre Freiburg, scans were either performed with a 64-slice GEMINI TF PET/CT or a 16-slice GEMINI TF BIG BORE PET/CT (both Philips Healthcare, USA).
 Both scanners were cross-calibrated to ensure the comparability of the quantitative measurements.
-At the University Medical Center Munich, scans were performed with either a Siemens Biograph 64 or GE Healthcare Discovery 690.
+At the University Medical Center Munich, scans were either performed with a Siemens Biograph 64 or GE Discovery 690.
 Phantom studies based on the National Electrical Manufacturers Association NU2-2001 standard were conducted in Munich to allow for pooling of the different scanner results.
-At the time of the PET scan, contrast-enhanced diagnostic CT (120 kVp, 100-400 mAs, dose modulation) or low-dose CT (120 kVp, 25 mAs) for attenuation correction (depending on previous CT scans and contraindications) was performed.
-PET scans were acquired at both institutions 60 min after intravenous administration of 68Ga-PSMA (mean, 205 MBq).
-Barring any contraindications, patients received 20 mg of furosemide at the time of tracer injection to avoid bladder activity.
+At the time of the PET scan, a contrast-enhanced diagnostic CT (120 kVp, 100-400 mAs, dose modulation) or a low-dose CT (120 kVp, 25 mAs) for attenuation correction (depending on previous CT scans and contraindications) was performed.
+PET scans were acquired at both institutions 60 min after intravenous administration of 68Ga-

+PSMA (mean 205 MBq).
+Barring any contraindications, patients received 20mg furosemide at the time of tracer injection to avoid bladder activity.

-Image Interpretation
+Image interpretation

-PET/CT images were interpreted by 1 nuclear medicine physician and 1 radiologist or by 2 nuclear medicine physicians in the sense of a clinical report-based analysis.
-At least 1 of the readers had more than 5 y of PET/CT experience.
-The location of each lesion was determined by CT.
-PET-positive lesions were visually identified by 68Ga-PSMA uptake above the background level and not associated with physiologic uptake (21).
+PET/CT was interpreted by one nuclear medicine physician and one radiologist or by two nuclear medicine physicians in the sense of a clinical report-based analysis.
+At least one of the readers had more than 5 years of PET/CT experience.
+Location of lesions was each determined by CT.
+PET-positive lesions were visually identified by 68Ga-PSMA uptake above background and not associated with the physiologic uptake (21).

-Radiotherapy
+Radiotherapy Treatment

-All patients received intensity-modulated radiotherapy or volumetric modulated arc therapy and image-guided radiotherapy (2-5 times per week).
-Radiotherapy dose regimens were normofractionated or slightly hypofractionated, with a boost to the PET-positive lesions applied simultaneously or sequentially.
-Planning CT was done with the patient supine.
+All patients received intensity-modulated radiotherapy or volumetric modulated arc therapy and image-guided radiotherapy techniques (2-5 times per week).
+Radiotherapy dose regimens were normo- or slightly hypo-fractionated with a boost to the PET-positive lesions applied simultaneously or sequentially.
+Planning CT was done in supine position.
 Patients were advised to have a full bladder and empty rectum.
-The target was delineated according to the Radiation Therapy Oncology Group atlas for salvage PCa (22) and for pelvic lymph node delineation (23).
-The region of the former prostate gland is defined superiorly as 5 mm above the inferior border of the vas deferens remnant, inferiorly as above the top of the penile bulb, anteriorly by the pubic symphysis, posteriorly by the anterior rectum and laterally by the medial edge of the obturator internus muscle.
-The planning target volume was derived by expanding the clinical target volume by a 5- to 7-mm margin in all directions.
+Target delineation was performed according to the Radiation Therapy Oncology Group atlas for salvage prostate cancer (22) and for pelvic lymph node delineation (23).
+The region of the former prostate gland is defined superiorly as 5mm above the inferior border of the vas deferens remnant, inferiorly as above the top of penile bulb, anteriorly by the pubic symphysis, posteriorly by the anterior rectum and laterally by the medial edge of the obturator internus muscle.
+Planning target volume was derived by expanding the CTV by a 5-7 mm margin in all directions.

-Statistical Analysis
+Statistical analysis

-BRFS (PSA ≤ 0.2 ng/mL) was defined as the study endpoint.
-For statistical analysis, SPSS Statistics, version 24 (IBM), was used.
-Time-to-event data were calculated using the Kaplan-Meier method.
-Differences between subgroups were compared using the log rank test, with a P value of less than 0.05 considered statistically significant.
-Uni- and multivariate Cox-regression analyses were used to identify predictors for BRFS after PSMA PET/CT- based sRT.
+BRFS (PSA ≤ 0.2 ng/ml) was defined as the study endpoint.
+For statistical analysis, SPSS Statistics 24 (IBM, New York, USA) was used.
+Time to event data was calculated using the Kaplan-Meier method.
+Differences between subgroups were compared using log rank test with a p value of <0.05 considered statistically significant.
+Uni- and multivariate Cox-regression analyses were used to identify predictors for BRFS after PSMA PET/CT based sRT.